Should you be scared of bears when hiking in Japan?

 Generally though near Tokyo when I have seen these signs, they tend to be quite old e.g. from a couple of years ago, and note more of a “sighting” rather than any sort of actual stalking event, so I don’t think you have much to worry about.
 Generally you would be looking to see that the sighting wasn’t super recent.

 My one pointer would be to be aware of how to read dates in Japan.
-Dates are written in the order “year - month - date”.
+Dates are written in the order “year - month - day”.
 Sometimes these signs can be quite traditional and use the era calendar, which counts years using the current emperor’s reign. e.g. 2019 was the 31st and final year of the Heisei (平成) era.
 We are now in the Reiwa (令和) year system, and 2026 is “Reiwa 8”.

 It’s a little confusing, but if you see a sign that mentions a date like 平成31, that’s super old - if you see 令和8 then you know it’s super recent.
 These signs tend to be 100% in Japanese, so if you can’t read, it might be hard to know what it’s exactly saying - but as long as the date mentioned on the sign is fairly old, you should be reassured enough.